samdansk2/assethold/docs/modules/portfolio/portfolio_ffn_vs_assethold_calc.md

 ## Introduction

 Percentage returns for stocks is to be calulcated.
-THe following two methods are evaluated:
+The following two methods are evaluated :

 - ffn (Financial Functions for Python) standard library
 - assethold hand calculation